ivandejanovic/atlas/README.md

 Templating

-Atlas currently expects Handlebars as a templating engine.
-Atlas provide tempalting function Atlas.template that searches templates by id.
+Until version 0.3.0 Atlas used Handlebars as a templating engine.
+This is now changed to Underscore template in order do reduce dependency size.
+Atlas provide template factory function Atlas.templateFactory that searches templates by id.
 Templates id should end with "-template".
-Id prefix should be passed to Atlas.template function.
+Id prefix should be passed to Atlas.templateFactory function.
 See example below.

 Place your template in the script tag

-script id="some-view-template" type="text/x-handlebars-template"
+script id="some-view-template" type="text/template"

 Then reference it from a view

 var view = Atlas.View.extend({
-  template : Atlas.template('some-view');
+  template : Atlas.template('some-view')
 });

 Events